 The Palazzo of the Partecipanza (Nonantola Farmers’ Cooperative, a collective of landowners founded in the Middle Ages), is located in Piazza del Pozzo.
 The Palazzo houses a permanent exhibit and an “educational” balsamic vinegar cellar, as well as three “batteries” of seven, six, and five barrels.
 The Palazzo is open to visitors with reservations, and tastings of PDO (protected designation of origin) balsamic vinegar are offered.

-Like other towns in Modena Province, Nonantola offers opportunities to sample such area specialties as PDO (protected designation of origin) Parmigiano-Reggiano cheese, zampone and cotechino (dishes made from a mixture of ground pork flavored with herbs and spices and stuffed into the hollowed-out lower-leg of a hog), prosciutto and other signature cured meats, fresh filled pastas, gnocco fritto (pastries something like a deep-fried dumpling), crescentine (a round, flat bread, flavored with spices and generally eaten with cold cuts, cheese, or spreads), Lambrusco wine, and PDO (protected designation of origin) and PGI (protected geographical indication) balsamic vinegar, our “black gold.”
+Like other towns in the Modena Province, Nonantola offers opportunities to sample such area specialties as PDO (protected designation of origin) Parmigiano-Reggiano cheese, zampone and cotechino (dishes made from a mixture of ground pork flavored with herbs and spices and stuffed into the hollowed-out lower leg of a hog), prosciutto and other signature cured meats, fresh filled pastas, gnocco fritto (pastries something like a deep-fried dumpling), crescentine (a round, flat bread, flavored with spices and generally eaten with cold cuts, cheese, or spreads), Lambrusco wine, and PDO (protected designation of origin) and PGI (protected geographical indication) balsamic vinegar, our “black gold.”

 The Torrazuolo Oasis

 Located on land belonging to the Farmers’ Cooperative and accessible by bike as well as by other means, the Torrazuolo Ecological Restoration Area is one of the Emilia-Romagna Region’s most important natural areas.
-Paths wind through the forest and the marshlands, which home to a wide variety of wild animals and water birds.
+Paths wind through the forest and the marshlands, which are home to a wide variety of wild animals and water birds.
 Viewing sheds built by the Italian League for the Protection of Birds (LIPU) provide opportunities for bird and animal watching.
 The Casa della Guardia, at 41 Via Due Torrioni, houses a learning center where workshops and guided tours are offered by appointment.

 From Nonantola to Villa Sorra by Bike along the Via Romea Nonantolana